mb64/smol_stack_machine/README.md

 # A small stack-based processor

-This project serves as a proof-of-concept for a larger 32-bit stack-based processor.
+This project serves as a proof-of-concept for an eventual larger 32-bit stack-based processor.

 Everything in this repository is MIT-licensed.

 ## Overview

  - Stack-based
- - No registers
+ - No registers, no RAM
  - Combined data and call stack
  - 8-bit words, 8-bit instructions, 8-bit IP
  - Harvard architecture